PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 If we were unable to produce this type of pseudorandom string for a stream cipher, then we would need a key that is as long as the message for its security.
 This is not a very practical option in most cases.

 The notion of pseudorandomness discussed in this section can be defined more formally.
 It also extends to other contexts.
 But we need not delve into that discussion here.
-All you really need to intuitively understand for much of cryptography is the difference between a random and a pseudorandom string.<sup>[2](#footnote2)</sup>
+All you really need to intuitively understand for much of cryptography is the difference between a random and a pseudorandom string.
+[2]

 The reason for dropping the distinction between “random” and “uniform” in our discussion should now also be clear.
 In practice everyone uses the term pseudorandom to indicate a string that appears **as if** it was the result of sampling a uniform variable S. Strictly speaking, we should call such a string “pseudo-uniform,” adopting our language from earlier.
 As the term “pseudo-uniform” is both clunky and not used by anyone, we will not introduce it here for clarity.
 Instead, we just drop the distinction between “random” and “uniform” in the current context.

-## Notes
-<chapterId>7cccd92c-15bc-5394-9024-af126988ecd7</chapterId>

-[^1]: We can define this statement exactly, using the terminology from the previous section.
-Let a uniform variable K have **K** as its set of possible outcomes.
-So Pr [K = 0] = 1/26, Pr [K = 1] = 1/26, and so on.
-Sample the uniform variable K once to yield a particular key [^1].
+**Notes**

-[^2]: If interested in a more formal exposition on these matters, you can consult Katz and Lindell’s *Introduction to Modern Cryptography*, esp. chapter 3 [^2].
+[2] If interested in a more formal exposition on these matters, you can consult Katz and Lindell’s *Introduction to Modern Cryptography*, esp. chapter 3.

 # Mathematical Foundations of Cryptography II